 Why are there imports missing from my postponed accounting report?

-If you deferred the customs declarations, the imports won’t show on your postponed accounting reports.
-You do still need to include them on your VAT return though.
-You will need to estimate the import VAT for this VAT return, and then correct it on your next one.
+The imports won’t show on your postponed accounting reports if you deferred the customs declarations.
+You do still need to include them on your VAT return though, so you’ll need to estimate the import VAT for this VAT return, and then correct it on your next one.